AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 We use _lvalue_ references for a number of things like passing an returning by reference (e.g. `void print(const string& str)`) and assigning a pointer to an existing variable (e.g. `int* ptr = &x`).
 Just like you can use _&_ to reference an _lvalue_, you can use _&&_ to reference an _rvalue_ (not to be confused with the
 [logical and operator](https://www.w3schools.com/cpp/cpp_operators_logical.asp), which is also &&).
-To my knowledge, using _&&_ to indicate an _rvalue_ reference is exclusively used when writing a function parameter, like <br /> `void print(string&& str)`, which would only take a string literal like '_Hello, World!_' but not a string variable like '_name_'.
+To my knowledge, using _&&_ to indicate an _rvalue_ reference is exclusively used when writing a function parameter, like <br /> `void print(string&& str)`, which would only take a string literal like '_Hello, World!_' and not a string variable like '_name_'.

 You may not have run into this problem since passing a non-modifiable (_const_) _lvalue_ reference can also take an _rvalue_.